AndrewRoe34/quick-sched/README.md

 ### <ins>Summary</ins>

-Agile Planner is an easy to use CLI that offers configurable scheduling capabilities to minimize the hassles as a college student as well as providing custom scripting language integration.
+Agile Planner is an easy-to-use CLI that offers configurable scheduling capabilities to minimize the hassles as a college student as well as providing custom scripting language integration.
 Here's a brief summary of what this system offers:

 * Designed and developed a highly adaptable scheduling system, accommodating diverse scheduling requirements.
 * Integrated my own custom functional and object-oriented scripting languages for flexible user interaction and customization within the Agile Planner.